whuchenrui/Notes/README.md

 # Notes
-This repo contains personal notes, tool settings and some configuration scripts.
+This repo contains notes, tools settings and some configuration scripts.

 ### scripts/
-Helpful scripts to make my life easier, like python, shell scripts, named by purpose.
+Helpful scripts with different purposes to make life easier, like python, shell scripts, named by purpose.
 For later reference.

 ### settings/
-Configuration files for backup purpose, like sublime, vim, git etc.
+Configuration files for backup purpose, like Pycharm, sublime, vim, git etc.

 ### Topic_weekly.md
-list topics I met each week, for later review.
+list topics I met, for later review.

 ### Reading_list.md
 Here is the list of books I have read.
 Thumbing up for those books that deserve reading.